-The Internal Revenue Service (IRS) has raised the limit on contributions to flexible spending accounts (FSAs) used to pay for healthcare expenses to $2,550 for 2015.
+The Internal Revenue Service (IRS) has raised the FSA limit (the cap on contributions to flexible spending accounts) used to pay for healthcare expenses to $2,650 for 2018.

-A $2,500 limit, which became effective on January 1, 2013, was included in the Patient Protection and Affordable Care Act of 2010 (PPACA).
-The U.S. Supreme Court reviewed the constitutionality of the PPACA and upheld the provision in a June 28, 2012 decision.
+A $2,500 FSA limit, which became effective on January 1, 2013, was included in the Patient Protection and Affordable Care Act of 2010 (PPACA).
+The U.S. Supreme Court reviewed the constitutionality of the PPACA and upheld the provision in a June 28, 2012, decision.

 Under the tax law provisions covering “cafeteria plans,” an employee participating in an FSA can choose to allocate a portion of his or her salary to the account on a pre-tax basis, thereby reducing tax liability.